Kelly was the representative for Florida’s 5th congressional district and was a Republican. He served from 1975 to 1980.

 - H.R.
 1859 (96th): A bill to amend the Trade Act to reestablish government-to-government relations and …

-From Jan 1975 to Dec 1980, Kelly missed 243 of 4,030 roll call votes, which is 6.0%.
-This is better than the median of 7.9% among the lifetime records of representatives serving in Dec 1980.
+From Jan 1975 to Dec 1980, Kelly missed 288 of 4,089 roll call votes, which is 7.0%.
+This is on par with the median of 8.6% among the lifetime records of representatives serving in Dec 1980.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: